 Poet for Hire

 If you are interested in getting a fresh perspective on your manuscript, I am available to proofread, edit, critique or collaborate on your poetry and articles (See Contact Page for cost).
-In order to familiarize yourself with my writing style, feel free to read my quotes and poems on my blog.
+In order to familiarize yourself with my writing style, feel free to read my posts on my blog.
 Please note, that I use Microsoft word exclusively in my writing.
 Before submitting a manuscript for consideration, please read the recommendations and best practices listed above.